Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 \begin{itemize} \item $H_1 := \text{UDP Header}$. \item $H_2 := Flags\parallel DestCID\parallel PktNum$, $Enc_i := \text{Selective XOR}$ encrypting part of $H_2$ as in Figure~\ref{fig:quicpacket}. \item $Enc_j := AEAD$, and $P_C := \text{<chunk>}\parallel \ldots \parallel \text{<chunk>}$.
 Where a chunk is called a frame in QUIC's design defined in RFC9000~\cite{rfc9000}.
 The frame ordering within a QUIC packet is arbitrary.
 The ordering of <field> elements within a frame is fixed. \end{itemize}

 We make the observation that, as currently designed, encrypted transport protocols cannot be implemented with a contiguous zero-copy interface.
 Indeed, in encrypted transport implementations, the receiving pipeline copies data to assemble a contiguous buffer of decrypted bytes.
-These copies may consume a non-negligible CPU work, depending on the data location in the system's memory layout (L2, L3 cache, or main memory).
 Copies are necessary due to data fragments being mixed and surrounded by protocol-level control information in $P_C$.
-When $P_C$ is decrypted (typically in-place), the implementation processes control information, tracks data fragments, and finally delivers them to the application.
-If the reading interface to the application is implemented as providing a contiguous set of bytes, processing data would require a copy.
-If the interface to the application offers fragments, non-contiguous bytes may be passed to the application as they come in, unless the protocol has a data ordering constraint and fragments are not received in order implying copies to buffering them until the ordered fragments come in.
+When $P_C$ is decrypted (typically in-place), the implementation processes some control information, tracks data fragments, and finally delivers them to the application.
+If the reading interface to the application is implemented as providing a contiguous set of bytes, processing data would require a copy for each data chunk to provide a contiguous stream of bytes.
+These copies may consume non-negligible CPU work, depending on the data location in the system's memory layout (L2, L3 cache, or main memory).

+If the interface to the application offers fragments, non-contiguous bytes may be passed to the application as they come in, unless the protocol has a data ordering constraint and fragments are not received in order, implying copies to buffer them until the ordered fragments come in.
 In either case, the application may need to buffer and reassemble the fragments, involving copies nonetheless.

-Changing the structure of the protocol information can support to safely and securely a unlock contiguous zero-copy receiver in implementations of encrypted transports mixing protocol control and upper-layer data.
-Our approach may be applied to any encrypted transport protocol mixing control and data but we expect it to better benefit protocols with a stream abstraction whose data fragments are eventually meant to be reassembled before data processing (e.g., QUIC, Tor, TLS1.3/TCP, TCPLS, SSH).
+Changing the structure of the protocol information can safely and securely unlock contiguous zero-copy receivers in implementations of encrypted transport mixing protocol control and upper-layer data.
+Our approach may be applied to any of these protocols but we expect it to better benefit the ones with a stream abstraction whose data fragments are eventually meant to be reassembled before data processing (e.g., QUIC, Tor, TLS1.3/TCP, TCPLS, SSH).